Key takeaways

 Executive Summary

-A new infrastructure category has emerged: sandbox platforms for AI agent code execution.
-These platforms solve the problem of "where should AI-generated code run?" with isolated, secure environments that agents can use to execute arbitrary code.
+A new infrastructure category has matured fast: sandbox platforms for AI agent code execution.
+These platforms solve the problem of "where should AI-generated code run?" with isolated, secure environments agents can use to execute arbitrary code.
+Since our March report the category changed shape: every big cloud entered, the money arrived, and the ephemeral-vs-persistent debate effectively ended.

 Key Findings: